 In addition to his teaching background, Johnson serves as chair of the National Advisory Council for Environmental Policy and Technology (NACEPT).
 He also served as a technical consultant on several environmental engineering projects; performed many sponsored research projects; written and presented on numerous topics regarding engineering and hazardous waste management; and has received many honors and awards.

 Appointed in 2002 to complete the term of a member who resigned; reappointed in 2008 to complete the term of a member who resigned; reappointed in 2012; Vice Chair 2004-2006, 2008-2009, 2011-2012, 2016-2017

-Klasmeier, assistant comptroller of Maryland, has had a distinguished career in public service for many years.
+Klasmeier, former assistant comptroller of Maryland, has had a distinguished career in public service for many years.
 He earned a Bachelor of Arts from Loyola College and served in the U.S. Army as a commissioned officer.